Columbia Child Protective Services Lawyer

-What Begins the Process in Columbia?
+What Begins the Process in Howard County?

 As a rule of thumb, initial DSS complaints are either mandatory or optional.
 Certain government workers, such as teachers and police officers, are required to report certain events.
 For example, a criminal court may report a child passenger DUI to the local DSS office.
 Or, a teacher may report a malnourished or drowsy student to investigators.

 That second example is sometimes controversial.
 A child may be malnourished not because the family does not feed the child, but because the family cannot afford healthy meals.
 Furthermore, many people consider a late or lax bedtime to be a form of child abuse, while others consider it a matter of parent/child choice.

 Optional reports are almost always anonymous.
 Many investigators are afraid that if they do not follow up on everything, a case may turn out badly or slip through the cracks.
 So, they are sometimes overly-aggressive in these situations.
 Later on, DSS lawyers are overly-aggressive as well, because they want to protect the investigator who began the case.